What is synthetic monitoring?

 Despite the challenges, it is clear that synthetic monitoring is an incredibly useful tool in the arsenal of companies that want to optimize the reliability of their infrastructure.
 Monitoring tools have been moving towards integrating it or pairing up with specific synthetic monitoring frameworks.
 Checkmk is no exception.

-Checkmk has included the power of the Robot Framework into the already automation-heavy features of Checkmk Cloud and Enterprise.
-Following up on the results of synthetic tests from Checkmk is now as easy as setting up a normal monitoring agent, with integrated views into the general Checkmk dashboards.
-A step further towards making synthetic monitoring nearly effortless.
+With Robotmk, Checkmk brings the power of the Robot Framework into the already automation-heavy features of Checkmk Cloud and Enterprise.
+Following up on the results of synthetic tests from Checkmk is now as easy as setting up a normal monitoring agent, with integrated views into the general Checkmk dashboards — a step further towards making synthetic monitoring nearly effortless.